lauracosgrove/p8105_final-project/medications.md

 Since the data was collected only over ~11 years, we can safely eliminate some of the largest durations..

 I'm having trouble right now because dplyr filter has some known issues with period and interval objects from lubridate. <https://community.rstudio.com/t/dplyr-filter-issue-with-intervals-from-lubridate/9456/2>.
 Hence all this weird code.

+This is broken, will take another approach soon..

 ``` r
 prescriptions_data %>%